Mentors

 February 2017

-This marks Jim’s fifth year as Co-Head Coach after being a mentor with the Pascack Pi-oneers for the past twelve years.
+This marks Jim’s seventh year as Co-Head Coach after being a mentor with the Pascack Pi-oneers for the past twelve years.
 He has an undergraduate degree in Animal Science and Biology and his Master’s Degree and Ph.D is in Anatomy and Pathology from the University of Kentucky.
 Jim teaches Biology, Anatomy & Physiology, and Ethics.
 Prior to working at Pascack Hills High School, Jim had worked as a research associate and taught at several different universities including the University of California San Diego, Purdue University and Veteran’s Affairs Hospital at the University of Utah.
 Jim has traveled extensively in Europe and South America.
 He is committed to education and currently serves as a science curriculum advisor to a group of private schools in India.
 Jim works as an all-around team mentor helping out wherever is needed, keeping team members organized and on task, as well as transporting the robot and equipment to and from competitions.

 Kevin Killian